 First glimpse of Quarry View

-The two large humps are coral reef mounds (bioherms) that formed in the warm shallow waters of the Silurian Sea.
+The two large humps are coral reef mounds (bioherms) formed in the warm shallow waters of the Silurian Sea.

 Site 8 is located at the top of the steps along the path.